 Before you bring your computer in, there are a couple of quick fixes you can try first.
-Like reseting the PRAM or reseting the SMC.
+Like resetting the PRAM or reseting the SMC.
 You should also make sure you have a current backup of your data before you bring in your computer.
 If a disc is stuck in your optical drive, you can try restarting with the eject button or the mouse/trackpad held down.

 Please see this Apple Knowledge Base article for details on avoiding and how to remove mac defender.